Euro zone bond yields fall on hopes of de-escalation between German court and ECB

 Analysts said the developments were positive for euro zone bond markets, long underpinned by massive ECB asset purchases.
 "I think this is going to help sentiment to an extent and this is going to help the credibility of QE (quantitative easing) and the ECB," said Antoine Bouvet, senior rates strategist at ING in London.

-Germany's benchmark 10-year Bund yield fell 1.5 bps to -0.43%, not too far off recent three-week lows.
+Germany's benchmark 10-year Bund yield fell 3 bps to a one-week low of -0.44%.
 The World Health Organization reported a record increase in global coronavirus cases on Sunday, with the total rising by 183,020 in a 24-hour period.
 The biggest increase was from North and South America.

 ALSO READ